Pinterest

 Notes/Hints:

 • Place the outer ring of the spring-form pan back around the bottom layer in order to neatly put the filling on the cake.
-Place the top layer into the pan.
-Let sit in fridge until needed.
-Then remove the outer ring.
+Place the top layer that's been cut into wedges on top of the filling.
+Let sit in the fridge until ready to serve.
+Run a knife around the outer edge of the ring and remove it.
 Nice and neat!

-• Bienenstich with the "chewy" topping can be difficult to cut through neatly without the cream filling squeezing out.
+• The "chewy" topping can be difficult to cut through neatly without the cream filling squeezing out.
 It really is best if you cut the cake into 2 layers, cut the top layer into serving size wedges before you place them neatly on top of the filling.
 Makes for neater serving.

 • Another way to cut the cake (if you don't precut the wedges) is to use an electric knife.
 This tip is thanks to our Facebook fan, Candy B.